vesparny/angular-fancy-modal/README.md

 ##### `close {Function}`

-This is a function which will close the dialog which was opened by the current call to `open()`.
+This is a function which will close the modal opened before.

 ##### `opened {Promise}`

-A promise which will resolve when the dialog is fully loaded.
+A promise which will resolve when the modal is fully loaded.

-This allows you do to something like this:
+Example:

 ```javascript
 var modal = $fancyModal.open({